 “Blue blockers” or blue light glasses are purported to alleviate bothersome symptoms of blue light exposure.
 While the have become pretty popular, there are two things you should know.
 First, blue blockers are NOT the answer for people with migraine disease and photophobia.
 Second, research released in February 2021 indicates that blue blocking glasses might not have any effect at all for any symptoms of eye strain.

 If you’ve been looking into blue light glasses for migraine, consider Christina’s experience.
 She’s been dealing with migraines for 40 years, and her profession requires long 12 hour days primarily at a computer.

 “Despite numerous [blue light] filter changes to my computer screen,” she says, “I still suffered tremendous pressure behind my eyes at the end of each and every day until now.”

-What You Should Know About Blue-Violet Light
+What You Should Know About Harmful Blue Light

 According to the Vision Council, “about 80 percent of American adults report using digital devices for more than two hours per day with nearly 67 percent using two or more devices simultaneously, and 59 percent report experiencing symptoms of digital eye strain.”
 Those symptoms may include: